Matoking/protontricks/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

-**If the error happens when trying to run a Protontricks command, run the command again using the `-v` flag and copy the output!**
+**If the error happens when trying to run a Protontricks command, run the command again using the `-vv` flag and copy the output!**

-For example, if the command that causes the error is `protontricks 42 faudio`, run `protontricks -v 42 faudio` instead and copy the output here.
+For example, if the command that causes the error is `protontricks 42 faudio`, run `protontricks -vv 42 faudio` instead and copy the output here.

+If the output is very long, consider creating a gist using [gist.github.com](https://gist.github.com/).